Ethiopia: Amhara attorney general dies after coup effort | DW | 24.06.2019

-The top prosecutor of Ethiopia's Amhara region has died from wounds he sustained during a coup attempt, media and medics report.
-The country is marking a day of mourning for four other officials slain amid the attack.
+The top prosecutor of Ethiopia's Amhara region died from wounds he sustained during a coup attempt, media and medics report.
+The reported mastermind of the coup, General Asamnew Tsige, was also killed, state media said.

 Amhara Attorney General Migbaru Kebede died in hospital on Monday after he was injured in an attack on senior officials in the northern Ethiopian region, public broadcaster EBC reported.